jack-jiang1111/Teleswap-On-Sui/README.md

 ```
 1.sdk script to create cetus pool on testnet

-2.btcrelay mock on testnet

 3. useful script on testnet
   - unwrap,swap_and_unwrap,burn_proof function in burn_router_logic
   - wrap_and_swap,refund_by_admin in cc_exchange_logic
-  - wrap in cc_transfer_router_logic
   - addHeadersWithRetarget,addHeaders in btcrelay

 4. prepare step for testing
-  - request_to_become_locker by someone
-  - add_locker by deployer
-  - generate a fake tx (btcrelay is a mock)
-  - wrap, this will give us some telebtc
   - form pools, usdc-sui, usdc-usdt,usdc-btc,telebtc-btc (four pools)

 5. start testing